Travel has no age limit. There is always more of the world to see, and it’s worthwhile to go on an adventure at any age.

-Traveling to Cuba as a senior is a great choice!
+Travel to Cuba as or with a senior is a great choice.
 The island’s classic cars and architecture are reminiscent of another time.
-Additionally, many people grew up thinking they would never be able to visit the island, and find it enthralling to be able to take a trip after all these years.
+Additionally, many people grew up thinking they would never be able to visit the island and find it enthralling to be able to take a trip there after all these years.
 These are our top tips for planning a trip to Cuba with seniors.
 Once you give the article a read feel free to contact us with any questions whatsoever!

-For Americans, Cuba is a only a short flight south.
-Many American cities now fly directly to Havana, and other countries have flown to Cuba for decades.
+For Americans, Cuba is a short flight south.
+Many American airports now offer flights to Havana, and other countries have offered flights to Cuba for decades.

-If you’re traveling to Cuba with someone in their senior years, it is important to have your tripped planned before you arrive.
+If you’re traveling to Cuba with someone in their senior years, it is important to have your trip planned before you arrive.
 As an American in Cuba, you’ll be required to spend six hours every day doing activities that are educational, or “support the Cuban people.”
-This includes things like visiting farms, dancing lessons, and museums tours.
+This includes things like visiting farms, dancing lessons, and museum tours.

 Before arriving, map out your daily activities and ensure everyone is interested and capable of your plan.
 You’ll also want to arrange transportation between your activities.

-The best way to ensure your Cuban trip plan is perfect before you arrive is to have a local plan it for you.
-Our local trip planners will curate your dream trip, packed with insider tips and off-the-beaten-path recommendations.
+The best way to ensure your Cuban trip plan is perfect before you arrive is to have one of our local Heroes plan it for you.
+Your local trip planner will curate your dream trip, packed with insider tips and off-the-beaten-path recommendations.

 Because our Cuban trip planners are native to the island, they have tons of connections and suggestions that would be impossible to find otherwise.
-The internet is very scarce in Cuba, and very few people advertise their businesses online.
-There are many local classes, monuments, and restaurants that require a local to discover.
+Internet access is scarce in Cuba, and very few people advertise their businesses online.
+There are many local classes, monuments, and restaurants that require a recommendation from a local.

-Before your local starts designing your trip, they'll ask you to describe your travel style - ie: tons of restaurants, not too many museums, and a lot of time outside.
-They take this information into account when planning your trip.
+Before one of our local trip planners starts designing your trip, they'll ask you to describe your travel style: do you like tons of restaurants, not too many museums, and a lot of time outside?
+They take your answers into account when planning your trip.

 Instead of dealing with cumbersome connections, or figuring out how to enter Cuba via another country, fly directly into Cuba.
 This will eliminate unnecessary stress on your travel plans.

-If you are traveling with someone who needs a wheelchair or other special needs, be sure to organize this when booking your flight.
-Many flight portals have options for assistance with the flying process, whether it be help through security, or a wheelchair to the gate.
+If you are traveling with someone who needs a wheelchair or who has other special needs, be sure to organize this when booking your flight.
+Many flight portals have options for assistance with the flying process, whether it through security or a wheelchair to the gate.

-Be sure to look into this when booking your flight so these accommodations are waiting for you when you arrive at the airport.
+Be sure to look into this when booking your flight so these accommodations are ready for you when you arrive at the airport.

-After a long day of travel, the first thing everyone wants to do its take a nap.
-Unfortunately, with the way things are organized at the Havana airport, it is going to be a while before you make it to your lodgings.
+After a long day of travel, the first thing everyone wants to do is take a nap.
+Unfortunately, with the way things are organized at the Havana airport, it is going to be a while before you make it to your lodging.

 On that note, book a flight early in the day.
 Often, seniors do not have a problem getting up early.
 If you get an early start on the day, you have the best chance of getting to your accommodations in Cuba at a reasonable hour.

 If possible, do not plan an afternoon flight into Cuba.
-You will not get to your lodgings until later in the evening.
+You likely will not get to your lodging until later in the evening.

-Your driver will also become your local friend, and will share tons of tips and information you wouldn’t have known otherwise!
+Your driver will also become your local and will share tons of tips and information you wouldn’t have known otherwise.

 Additionally, be sure to put your medication in your carry-on bag.
-It is not uncommon for Cuban flights to lose luggage, and you don’t want to run into any issues being unable to get your prescriptions for days.
+It is not uncommon for luggage to get lost on flights to Cuba, and you don’t want to run into any issues like being unable to get your prescriptions for days.

 Many of the smaller, regional airlines flying into Cuba are cramped and uncomfortable.
 If you are traveling with someone with physical disabilities that already make it difficult to travel, do not book a flight on one of these small airlines.